zdebruine/RcppML/README.md

 See the [CRAN manual](https://cran.r-project.org/web/packages/RcppML/RcppML.pdf) for details.

+Note that the CRAN version is not up-to-date with the development version.

 ## Development News

 To use the development version of the R package, use `devtools`: